 SD cards also use significantly less power, 0.25W versus 4W with the Samsung T5 SSD.
 This means phantom drain will be far less and also there will not be as much heat generation.

 Lastly, if those reasons don’t sell you, this one should – it’s a much cheaper solution.
 Although you get a lot more storage, SSD drives start over $100.
 This simple 128GB micro-SD and USB card reader combo is half the price of an SSD and still offers plenty of space.

 Need More Storage?

 Tesla’s official stance on what memory type of memory to use for Sentry Mode is pretty vague.
 They are also off on what they are actually providing their customers.
 New models now include a Tesla-branded Samsung USB drive.
 Digging into the specs and you will find that Samsung’s warranty does not extend to continuous recording.
 This is what dashcams essentially do ?♂️

-Why they includes this drive for its Tesla Sentry Mode USB Setup is a head scratcher to say the least.
+Why they include this drive for its Tesla Sentry Mode USB Setup is a head-scratcher to say the least.
 It certainly does little to end the conversation on what type of memory or USB drive to use for Sentry Mode.

 Tesla Sentry Mode USB Setup

 Once you have your storage solution sorted, setting it up is easy.
 For the SD card and card reader option above, simply insert the SD card in the reader then connect that into the USB 3.0 port in your Tesla console.
 Once inserted, navigate to the “Security” on your screen and then select “Format USB Device.”